 First-years are placed in doubles, triples or quads, and roommates are matched based on interests, lifestyle, music preference and other characteristics.
 After your first year, most students will be able to live in single rooms.
 Sophomores, juniors and seniors enjoy having their own personal space instead of having a roommate and many meet their best friend for life and live together all four years.

 A: Residence halls are governed by a House Council (made up of student representatives and student senators/governors) and a trained senior student called a Housefellow.
 The Housefellow lives in the house but is not a baby-sitter.
 The Housefellow is in charge of day-to-day life in the residence hall, facilitates communication between the Office of Residential Education and Living and the residents, and runs House Council.
 House Council plans events and activities for the residence hall (movie nights, parties, intramural teams, etc.) and represents the residence in student government meetings.
 No RAs roam the halls and students are expected to uphold the Honor Code at all times.

 A: There certainly is.
 Called specialty housing, it includes substance free and quiet housing, which are popular and available.
 The College also offers students an opportunity to create their own theme houses.
-These students live in on campus apartments and their themes can vary from houses that celebrate Indian Culture to houses that raise the awareness of the New London Arts.
+These students live in on campus apartments and their themes can vary from houses that celebrate Indian Culture to houses that raise the awareness of the New London arts scene.

 A: Sure is.
 You are guaranteed housing for all four years.

 Q: Can I live off campus?

 A: Seniors and students with family in the immediate neighborhood are eligible to request to live off-campus.
 However, less than 2% of the student body chooses to live off-campus.